 DOT should (i) identify the legal bases that authorize a particular PII collection, activity, or technology that impacts privacy; and (ii) specify the purpose(s) for which it collects, uses, maintains, or disseminates PII.
-The PII contained in PTB is utilized for transit subsidy usage reconciliation, reporting for the agency, monitoring, and tracking participant usage.

-The KSN environment is integral to the operations of the FAA in furtherance of its responsibilities to ensure aviation safety under 49 USC § 40103.
+The KSN environment is integral to the operations of the FAA in furtherance of its responsibilities to ensure aviation safety under 49 U.S.C. § 40103.
 The KSN environment provides a mechanism for the FAA workforce to collaborate on various projects and initiatives in a secure environment.
 PII present in the KSN environment includes, but is not limited to, contact information for employees and contractors, airmen, aircraft owners, air carriers and other entities; certificate numbers and type; aircraft information; aircraft registration; citizenship; and date of birth information.
 Account information (name, FAA email address, work phone number, username/password, contractor business name, and business address) is maintained about users.
-The PII contained in these copies is used for FAA business purposes only and is necessary for the FAA to perform its aviation safety, policy, and personnel management activities.
+The PII contained in these records is used for FAA business purposes only and is necessary for the FAA to perform its aviation safety, policy, and personnel management activities.